Etale and crystalline companions, I: Introduction

 \subsection{Towards crystalline companions}

-Going forward, we will be left to address part (vi) of Conjecture~\ref{conj:deligne}, or equivalently the following conjecture. \begin{conj} Any algebraic $\ell$-adic coefficient object on $X$ admits an $\ell'$-adic companion. \end{conj} In light of Theorems~\ref{T:one-dim case} and~\ref{T:deligne conj2}, only the case $\ell' = p$, $\dim(X) > 1$ remains open; it is moreover harmless to also assume $\ell \neq p$.
-We will address this conjecture in a subsequent paper.
+Going forward, we are left to address part (vi) of Conjecture~\ref{conj:deligne}, or equivalently the following conjecture. \begin{conj} Any $\ell$-adic coefficient object on $X$ which is $E$-algebraic for some number field $E$ admits an $\ell'$-adic companion. \end{conj} In light of Theorems~\ref{T:one-dim case} and~\ref{T:deligne conj2}, only the case $\ell' = p$, $\dim(X) > 1$ remains open; it is moreover harmless to also assume $\ell \neq p$.
+We resolve this conjecture in a sequel paper \cite{kedlaya-companions2}.

 In the opposite direction, we point out that this paper itself has a ``companion'' in the form of the expository article \cite{kedlaya-isocrystals}; that paper presents the basic properties of $p$-adic cohomology that will be used herein.
 Our general approach to citations in this paper is to refer to \cite{kedlaya-isocrystals} rather than original sources; moreover, some notation and terminology from \cite{kedlaya-isocrystals} will be used with limited explanation.
 For these reasons (among others), it is strongly recommended to read \cite{kedlaya-isocrystals} before proceeding with this paper.